• Skip to primary navigation

 A 9-inch pan may also be used.
 The cake will be slightly thinner and may take a couple of minutes less to bake through.

-I would not recommend using a glass pan.
+TIP: I would not recommend using a glass pan.
 Glass takes longer to heat up and retains heat much longer than an aluminum baking pan.
-This wi likely result in over browned bottom and edges and an under baked middle
+This will likely result in over browned bottom and edges and an under baked middle

 STEP 2